p/seriamp/NOTES.md

     Read: E
     Read: \x03

-This USB to serial adapter behaves correctly (i.e., is not dropping parts of the data sent by the receiver), but returns the data one byte at a time requiring many more `read` calls to retrieve responses, especially larger ones.
+This USB to serial adapter also behaves correctly (i.e., is not dropping parts of the data sent by the receiver), but returns the data one byte at a time requiring many more `read` calls to retrieve responses, especially larger ones.